JakobKrause/RUST_FNN_LMA/README.md

 Before I will use this framework, I made sure that the main.rs example works as expected.
 The execution is fast and the prediction is correct.
 Now I will try to learn a 1D benchmark function, like in the last framework.

+# 2nd Step - Restructuring

+I am really unhappy with the structure of the framework and will change it.